rust-lang/a-mir-formality/docs/docs/setup.md

 then this is indeed the problem.

-The problem is that the language server works by running a readless version of racket and GUI functionality is required for some of that, even if it isn't used.
+The problem is that the language server works by running a headless version of racket and GUI functionality is required for some of that, even if it isn't used.

 ## Can I use racket without X11 support?